adam-zielonka/server-status/README.md

 # Server Status

-GraphQL API server for retrieving server status information and web application to visualize this information.
+Go-based REST API server for retrieving server status information and web application to visualize this information.

 See fake server-status on [fake-status](https://adam-zielonka.github.io/server-status/)